How to Enroll in the Odyssey Program

-Students are welcome to attend with parent, however childcare is not provided.
+Students are encouraged to attend with parent, however childcare is not provided.

 2. Submit a PPS application form, listing Odyssey as your first choice school.

 - Go to PPS Enrollment and Transfer Office for more information or to complete and submit your application online.

 - You must attend an information night to be eligible for the lottery.